-"Natural dispersal" ranks number 1 in the pathway ranking (according to species impact), with a relatively large drop in importance for the subsequent pathways such as escape from confinement.
+"Natural dispersal" ranks number 1 in the pathway ranking (TABLE 5), with a relatively large drop in importance for the subsequent pathways such as escape from confinement.
 This is not surprising since we not only assessed pathways of introduction but also considered pathways of spread in parallel.
 In contrast to other pathways, "natural dispersal" is therefore scored for many species under consideration, increasing its importance in the ranking exercise.
 "Escape or disposal of pets", garden plant and zoo species ranked at number 2, 3 and 5.
-Stowaways on angling and fishing equipment was ranked 4th.
-The pathway contaminant of habitat material is ranked at 6th place, having roughly half of the impact/importance as escape of pet/aquarium and terrarium species.
-Stowaways on shops and machinery are ranked 7th and 8th respectively.
-Transport contaminant of nursery material, animals and plants are ranked 9, 10th and 11th respectively.
-The pathway showing the lowest priority is "food contaminant", yet still relevant for Parthenium hysterophorus and Vespa velutina.
+The pathway contaminant of habitat material ranked 4th.
+The pathway stowaway on angling/fishing material is ranked at 6th place.
+The 7th rank - stowaway on machinery - has roughly half the impact/importance as escape of pet/aquarium and terrarium species.
+Transport contaminant of nursery material and plants is ranked 8th and 10th respectively.
+Stowaways on ships is ranked 9th.
+Transport contaminant of animals and plants are ranked 11th and 12th respectively.
+The pathways showing the lowest priority are "interconnected waterways", "ballast" and "forestry" - each only relevant for one listed species.
+The species featured in these least important pathways are also implicated in 2 or 3 other pathways.